-1. Fit a multilevel regression model2 for the individual response y given demographics and state of residence.
-This model thus estimates an average response for each cross-classification j of demographics and state, π_j .
-In our example, we have sex (male or female), ethnicity (African-American or other), age (4 categories), education (4 categories), and 50 states; thus 3200 categories.
+- 1. Fit a multilevel regression model2 for the individual response y given demographics and state of residence.
+This model thus estimates an average response for each cross classification j of demographics and state, π_j .
+In our example, we have sex (male or female), ethnicity (African-American or other), age (4 categories), education (4 categories), and 50 states, for a total of 3200 categories.
 If the District of Columbia is included, we have 3264 categories.
-The demographic categories we use are those used by national survey organizations in their weighting (see Voss et al. (1995))
+The demographic categories we use are those used by national survey organizations in their weighting (see Voss et al. 1995). - 2.
+From the U.S. census, we get the adult population N_j for each category j.
+The estimated population average of the response y in any state s is then with each summation over the 64 demographic categories in the state.